-Our new Doctor of Education (Ed.D.) in Organizational Leadership program is designed for working adult professionals who seek dynamic growth in their leadership practice, whether as part of a move into upper-level management and leadership, or simply in order to make a bigger difference driving progress on the complex challenges they care about most deeply.
+Our new Doctor of Education (Ed.D.) in Organizational Leadership program is designed for working adult professionals who seek dynamic growth in their leadership practice, whether as part of a move into upper-level management and leadership, or simply, to make a bigger difference driving progress on the complex challenges they care most deeply about.

 Why earn a doctorate in organizational leadership?